What’s the point of exams?

 What happens in the exams?

-You’ll play three short pieces, some technical exercises (typically scales and arpeggios) and answer some tests of musicianship (or ‘aural’ tests) – these vary between the exam boards.
+You’ll play three short pieces, some technical exercises (typically scales and arpeggios) and answer some tests of musicianship (or ‘aural’ tests).

-I’ve taken my exam – when do I get to know the results?
+I’ve taken my exam – when will I find out the results?

-Results take a few weeks to come back – the results have to be checked and monitored before certificates are printed and sent out.
+Results have to be checked and monitored before certificates are printed and sent out so it may be up to three weeks before your results are available.